HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Methodology

 \section{Methodology}

-The framework of \model\ is depicted in Figure~\ref{fig:fra_01}, which addresses the task of reconstructing links and features of masked nodes using a mask mechanism based on generative self-supervised learning on the heterogeneous spatio-temporal graph.
-The \model\ framework consists of an encoder and a decoder.
-The encoder utilizes GCN~\cite{kipf2016semi} to capture the underlying graph structure and extract meaningful representations from the heterogeneous spatio-temporal graph $\mathcal{G}$.
-The decoder, also employing GCN, is responsible for reconstructing the masked links and features of nodes in the graph.
-The \model\ framework operates on the heterogeneous spatio-temporal graph $\mathcal{G}$, which incorporates various types of information, such as spatial, temporal, and attribute data.
+The framework of \model\ is depicted in Figure~\ref{fig:fra_01}, which addresses the task of reconstructing links and features of masked nodes using a mask mechanism based on generative self-supervised learning on the heterogeneous spatial-temporal graph.
+The \model\ framework operates on the heterogeneous spatial-temporal graph $\mathcal{G}$, which incorporates various types of information, such as spatial, temporal, and attribute data.
+Our \model\ employs an encoder-decoder architecture.
+The encoder captures the underlying structure and derives meaningful representations from the heterogeneous spatiotemporal graph $\mathcal{G}$, while the decoder reconstructs the masked node features and graph links.
 By utilizing the mask mechanism, \model\ learns to reconstruct the missing links and features of masked nodes, thereby capturing the correlations and dependencies.
-And the specific algorithm is shown in Algorithm~\ref{alg:overall}.
+And the specific algorithm of \model\ is shown in Algorithm~\ref{alg:overall}.